Decided that you need a divorce -- from one (or all) of your credit cards?

 Take these steps to cancel a card cleanly, so you won't regret it.

-2. Don't let rewards die with the card
+3. Don't let rewards die with the card

 The best cash-back cards have the easiest redemption features.

-3. Pay off your balance
+4. Pay off your balance

-5. Make a goodbye phone call
+6. Make a goodbye phone call

+You will likely be asked why you’ve decided to close the account.
+You can give any reason you like.
+Ultimately, this is your decision.
 You’ve already weighed the pros and cons, so by this point you should feel confident that canceling is the right decision for you.